Seanyay/runeword/README.md

 - Filter by runeword name
 - Saved rune counts on page refresh
 - Sort runewords by Have Runes, CLVL, or Name
+- Filter by item type
+- Socket count filter

 ## In the pipeline
-- Filter by item type
 - Runeword search function
 - Runeword stats on hover